Early Education and Support Division

 Section 18281, Environment Rating Scales, was added regarding the requirement for center-based programs and family child care home networks to complete an environment rating scale to measure program quality.

-Questions regarding the information in this Management Bulletin should be addressed to the assigned CDD Field Services Consultant.
+Questions regarding the information in this Management Bulletin should be addressed to the assigned EESD Field Services Consultant.

 This Management Bulletin is mandatory only to the extent that it cites a specific statutory and/or regulatory requirement.
 Any portion of this Management Bulletin that is not supported by a specific statutory and/or regulatory requirement is not prescriptive pursuant to Education Code 33308.5.